Exterior view of St Pancras in London

 It's often ranked among the best stations in Britain for both appearance and passenger experience.
 It's clearly not just superficial.

-Many of the gothic attributes of the St. Pancras exterior can be achieved at home with a range of special bricks and features.
-If you're looking for something really impressive why not take inspiration from the best.
+Many of the Gothic attributes of the St Pancras exterior can be achieved at home with a range of special bricks and features.
+If you're looking for something really impressive, why not take inspiration from the best.